Quintoneee/azure-network-protocols/README.md

 <img src="https://i.imgur.com/8xWSvVD.jpeg" height="80%" width="80%" alt="Linux Private Address"/>
 </p>
 <p>
- Inside of the windows vm we will pull up wirehsark. wireshark will help us open a packet capture as well as filter for icmp traffic between both vms.
-Next we are going to get the private address from the linux vm and ping it in powershell and see how the traffic is on wireshark.
-Once the you ping the private address, you will be able to see the reply and request between the two vms as well as where its coming from.
-The traffic is between a windows 10 machine and linux machine.
+ Inside the Windows VM, we will pull up Wireshark.
+That will help us open a packet capture as well as filter for ICMP traffic between both VMs.
+Next, we are going to get the private address from the Linux VM and ping it in PowerShell, and see how the traffic is on Wireshark.
+Once you ping the private address, you will be able to see the reply and request between the two VMs as well as where it's coming from.
+The traffic is between a Windows 10 machine and a Linux machine.
 </p>
 <br />